Stop and Search - Know Your Rights

 - items which could be used to commit crime, terrorist act or damage property

-If you are stopped or searched it doesn’t mean you have done something wrong.
-But a police officer must have a good reason for stopping or searching you and should tell you what this is.
+If you are stopped and searched it doesn’t mean you have done something wrong.
+But a police officer must have a good reason for stopping and searching you and should tell you what this is.